tanveerhussainnxb/laravel-app/readme.md

 ## Customer Management - Laravel

-This application is facilitated user to sing up, login and then can manage customers from his control panel.
+This application facilitates user sing up, login and then the user can create/manage customers from the control panel.

 ##Requirements